All Episodes

 The top criminals, theft, robbery, rape, all these charges constantly downgraded to misdemeanors.

-This is the only case where because the statute of limitations had passed for New York state law, they try to reach to a federal law.
+This is the only case where, because the statute of limitations had passed for New York state law, they try to reach to a federal law.

-Well, I I interviewed the the FE former FEC chair.
+Well, I interviewed the former FVC chair.

 So this is not in any way rise to a level that this is criminal.